What is cat insurance?

 - Harm that has been caused to your cat deliberately or by negligence

-It’s important to read the relevant policy documentation, such as the Product Disclosure Statement (PDS) and Target Market Determination (TMD), for any policy you are considering.
-This can help to give you a better idea of what is and isn’t covered, as well as whether the policy is suitable for you and your pet’s needs.
+This can help to give you a clear idea of what is and isn’t covered, as well as whether the policy is suitable for you and your cat’s needs.

 Is cat insurance worth the cost?

-This will ultimately depend on you and your cat’s needs, as well as your overall budget.
-While having pet insurance can provide peace of mind that you’ll be reimbursed (up to a certain %) for unexpected injury or illness costs, some pet owners instead choose to create an emergency fund to help provide cover in these circumstances.
+While having pet insurance can provide peace of mind that you’ll be reimbursed (up to a certain %) for unexpected injury or illness costs, some pet owners instead choose to create an emergency fund.

-It’s worth weighing up which of these approaches better suits you, either paying consistent pet insurance premiums (which may help with budgeting) or putting away savings in an emergency fund (such as in a high interest savings account).
-It can also be worth thinking about your cat’s needs, lifestyle and medical history, as these may suggest whether your cat is more or less likely to incur vet expenses.
+It’s worth weighing up which of these approaches better suits you, either paying consistent pet insurance premiums (which may help with budgeting) or putting away savings in an emergency fund (such as in a high interest savings account).Â

 If you’re interested in pet insurance, compare cat insurance by using the above comparison table.
 The table allows you to filter by Star Rating, provider, accident and illness inclusions and policy features.